 - Using this information from research to artificially create a naturalistic language.

 - Playing and tinkering with personal esthetics regarding language sound and structure.

-As a side effect of working on the presentation of my work, I have learned a little about web programming.
+As a side effect of working on the presentation of my work, I’ve learned a little about programming.
 Also, as most of the groups concerned with language creation on the internet are predominantly English-speaking, discussion there gives me plenty of English practice, so there are even very practical sides to this rather academically-minded (and admittedly nerdy) hobby.